Creating a new form of patient advocacy at Northwell Health

 Leading with compassion and experience that inspires others.
 Meet Nurse Manager, Lisa Peters

-Lisa Peters, MBA, BSN, RN, NE-BC, CCRN, started her registered nurse career at Lenox Hill Hospital (LHH) with a passion for care and a drive to do all she could to help the lives of others.
-Today, decades later, her passion is still as great as ever.
+Lisa Peters, MBA, BSN, RN, NE-BC, CCRN, started her registered nurse career at Lenox Hill Hospital (LHH) with a passion in caring for others and a drive for making a difference.
+Today, decades later, her passion and drive are alive as ever.

 Northwell takes pride in its employees by equipping them with the resources and support they need to reach their fullest potential, including continuing their education.
 For Lisa, that was a dream come true.
 Since starting with Northwell, she has benefitted from our tuition reimbursement and paid certification programs.
 “I love my career here at Northwell because it has afforded me many opportunities to grow personally and professionally,” says Lisa.
 “I have been able to complete my BSN and my MBA in addition to my NE-BC and CCRN through programs offered or supported by Northwell.”

 As compassionate as she is ambitious, Lisa finds these opportunities are the perfect way to help give even more to her patients.
 Along with a commitment to growth, she values that Northwell encourages interdisciplinary collaboration that results in positive patient outcomes.
 She says, “Northwell supports us in being our best selves and this in turn allows us to be our best for our patients.”
 Being our best and true selves is a core value at Northwell and it goes beyond who you are as a professional.
 Named Best Health System for Diversity by DiversityInc., Northwell’s mission is to create an environment where employees feel embraced regardless of their backgrounds or identities.
 This in effect impacts the greater community because our workforce is representative of it.